-This report details the current accountability standards for programs that provide social and human services to the state of Rhode Island.
+This report details the current accountability standards (see definition per RIGL § 42-14.5-2.1, below) for programs that provide social and human services to the state of Rhode Island.
 The Executive Office of Health and Human Services (EOHHS) is the lead agency for social services in Rhode Island, overseeing the Department of Human Services (DHS), Department of Children, Youth and Families (DCYF), the Department of Health (DOH), and the Department of Behavioral Healthcare, Developmental Disabilities, and Hospitals (BHDDH).
-For each in-scope program, this Phase One report documents the state and federal levels of oversight, providing a description of high-level reporting requirements, formal advisory groups, and state code citations.
+For each in-scope program, this report documents the state and federal levels of oversight, providing a description of high-level reporting requirements, formal advisory groups, and state code citations.
+In this final report, additional information regarding specific Rhode Island Medicaid managed care contracting details is provided, highlighting contract requirements for network adequacy, provider payment, quality assurance and reporting, and value-based purchasing.
+Additionally, this report provides information on the contracting and oversight process utilized by DCYF to procure services for children, youth, and families in Rhode Island, as well as a summary of outcomes identified in the latest Child and Family Services Review.2

 Programs that are considered in-scope for this report are those that offer a social or human service falling under the directive of (RIGL) § 42-14.5-3(t) which include social, mental health, developmental disability, child welfare, juvenile justice, prevention services, habilitative, rehabilitative, substance use disorder treatment, residential care, adult/adolescent day services, vocational, employment and training, and aging programs.
 Programs include those that are operated by the state directly or under contract, using policy and procedures established by the state and provide a direct service to an individual.
 Some programs that are limited to medical services only and are not targeting one of the social or human service areas listed in RIL § 42-14.5-3(t) are not in scope for this report.
-Programs inventoried for Phase One of this report are listed in Figure 1 with the agency who provides program oversight.
+Programs inventoried for this report are listed in Figure 1 with the agency which provides program oversight.